Tony Gemignani: International School of Pizza

 Tony and instructor Laura Meyer with a class of graduating students of the International School of Pizza.

 Gemignani is the first certified Master Instructor in the United States.
 He opened the International School of Pizza and the United States School of Pizza under the Scuola Italiana Pizzaioli.
 Gemignani and his fellow instructors certify students from around the world, and the certifications come direct from Italy with strict guidelines and theory followed from the Scuola Italiana Pizzaioli.
 Gemignani also offers non-professional home chef courses, designed to teach home cooks how to make restaurant quality pizza in their own kitchens.
 In 2023, Gemignani closed the International School of Pizza to focus on his numerous other pizza ventures.

 Retail

 Tony outside of Giovanni Italian Specialties in North Beach, San Francisco.

-Giovanni Italian Specialties opened in October 2017, Tony brought an "old-world Italian specialties shop" to the neighborhood of North Beach.
-Giovanni Italian Specialties offers fresh pasta, specialty cooking tools, cook books, and offers focaccia and piadina daily.
+Giovanni Italian Specialties opened in October 2017, when Tony brought an "old-world Italian specialties shop" to the neighborhood of North Beach.
+Giovanni Italian Specialties offers fresh pasta, specialty cooking tools, cook books, and offers focaccia and piattinas daily.

+A tribute to the local Italian bakeries of the past, Toscano Brothers is Tony's Italian bakery in North Beach, offering handcrafted baked goods using house-made, stone-milled flour including fresh pizza dough, piattinas, sandwiches, Italian pastries and fresh coffee, as well as an assortment of Dago Bagels and accoutrements.
+The Dago Bagels are made in-house – hand-rolled, boiled and baked to perfection – and offered in an array of flavors with accompanying schmears or sandwich options.

 Tony Gemignani’s California Artisan Type 00 Pizza Blend flour is made by Central Milling.